Snowflake-Labs/sfquickstarts/site/devlabs/security_authentication_pattern.md

 1. Snowflake OAuth is not applicable in the programmatic scenario.
     External OAuth should be used.

-#### Other Implications

-Not applicable at the time of this writing.

 ### Design Principles & Benefits Enabled by this Pattern

 The benefits of configuring Snowflake for Key Pair Authentication